bjwealthy/Backend-in-Node-And-Database/README.md

-# Express-Postgres-Knex-server
+# Express-Knex-Graphql-PostgresSQL-server
-Express server with Postgres and Knex
+An Express with Graphql server.
+Knex and Postgres for the database